 Scrambled Eggs with Sauteed Mushrooms and Feta

-This is a great breakfast for any phase of the South Beach Diet, or most other low-carb eating plans.
+This is a great breakfast for low-carb or low-glycemic eating plans, including any phase of the South Beach Diet.

 Find More Recipes Like This One: